 How to calculate franking credits

-It is, however, actually quite simple to calculate franking credits.
-See our example below.
+It is actually quite simple to calculate franking credits, and we’ll take you through the steps below.

 So, the credit will be calculated by using the following franking credit formula: